veithen/visualwas/README.md

 Also provided is a WebSphere plugin that registers the [platform MXBeans][1] in WebSphere's MBean server so that memory and thread statistics are available in VisualVM.

+## Compatibility

+VisualWAS >= 4.0.0 is designed to work with VisualVM >= 2.0.
+Older versions of VisualWAS work with VisualVM 1.3.x and 1.4.x.

 ## Installation

 ### VisualVM plugin installation